project-serum/serum-dex/docs/node-setup.md

-The way cranking rewards work is simple, instead of sending transactions directly to the DEX, a cranker sends transactions to a cranking rewards vendor, which is an on-chain Solana program that proxies all requests to the DEX, recording the amount of events cranked, and then sending a reward to the cranker's wallet as a function of the number of events processed and the reward vendor's fee rate.
+The way cranking rewards work is simple, instead of sending transactions directly to the DEX, a cranker sends transactions to a cranking rewards vendor, which is an on-chain Solana program that proxies all requests to the DEX, recording the amount of events cranked, and then sends a reward to the cranker's wallet as a function of the number of events processed and the reward vendor's fee rate.

 (Note that, although similar in spirity, the cranking rewards vendor is an entirely different